allenchng/InsightWriting/Classic DS Problems.md

 ## Scoring / Pricing

-Core machine learning technique: Regression / Decision Trees
+### Core machine learning technique:
+Regression / Decision Trees

 ### What is it?

-The process of determining how a good or se
+The process of determining how a good or service should be graded or priced.
-What price should I sell something at?
-How do you price something that has never been sold in your store before?

 ### Industry Examples
 [Machine Learning for Pricing and Inventory Optimization @ Macy's](https://www.youtube.com/watch?time_continue=60&v=U7QQMwiyMxI&feature=emb_title)